Keyboard shortcuts

 vs Bitcoin Core: same first eight fields; Core master adds more (incrementalrelayfee, unbroadcastcount, and newer policy/cluster fields) and reports live numbers.

 vs zcashd: zcashd's getmempoolinfo reports its real mempool with only size/bytes/usage (plus a regtest-only fullyNotified).
-Query the Zebra node directly for actual Zcash mempool contents.
+Query the upstream node directly for actual Zcash mempool contents.

 stop